ErikPGJ/python_solo/MISC_CONVENTIONS.md

 NA : Numpy Array.

+NDT : numpy data type.
+A type used for setting numpy's `dtype` arguments.

 RDDT : ROC's Dataset Directory Tree.
 Refers to a standardized directory structure in which SolO datasets are organized by ROC.
 This is the same directory structure that is used for datasets which are shared inside the RPW